banago/PHPloy/readme.md

 # PHPloy
 **Version 2.0.0**

-PHPloy v3 is in the making on [feature/secure](https://github.com/banago/PHPloy/tree/feature/secure) branch which adds support for SFTP - please use that branch.
+PHPloy v3 is in the making on [feature/secure](https://github.com/banago/PHPloy/tree/feature/secure) branch which adds support for SFTP - please use that.

 PHPloy is a incremental Git FTP deployment tool.
 By keeping track of the state of the remote server(s) it deploys only the files that were committed since the last deployment.
 PHPloy supports submodules, sub-submodules, deploying to multiple servers and rollbacks.